tmpurcell/GLSLShaders/README.md

+# GLSL Shaders and Graphics

-This is a showcase of projects completed using GLSL
+This is a showcase of projects completed utilizing the GLSL language